athalhammer/erdi8-py/README.md

 ```

 ### Advanced (hash functions)
 erdi8 is compatible to the most common hash functions that typically output the digest in hexadecimal format.
+Also refer to the integrated [`hashlib`](https://docs.python.org/3/library/hashlib.html) Python module.
+In addition, consider other [hash functions](https://softwareengineering.stackexchange.com/questions/49550/which-hashing-algorithm-is-best-for-uniqueness-and-speed).

 ```
 $ python3